 Because situations may arise that may not be fully covered by this Code, the Associate Dean, Student Support Services, is granted the sole discretion to exercise good judgment in emergency situations.

-Toward that end, the Associate Dean, Student Support Services, shall have the authority in emergency situations to issue temporary rules and regulations to prohibit student conduct including, but not limited to, suspending a student's right to be present on the College's premises pending further disciplinary proceedings when a student's presence is deemed by the College to be a threat to order, health, safety, or the College's educational mission.
+Toward that end, the Associate Dean, Student Support Services, shall have the authority in emergency situations to issue temporary rules and regulations to prohibit student conduct including, but not limited to, suspending a student's right to be present on the College's premises, including attending classes during synchronous sessions on virtual events/services sponsored by the College, pending further disciplinary proceedings when a student's presence is deemed by the College to be a threat to order, health, safety, or the College's educational mission.
 These determinations shall be made on the basis of evidence presented to the Associate Dean, Student Support Services.
 The premises of the College include all buildings within which the College provides educational and related student services and/or conducts its business operations, whether owned, leased, or provided without charge for use, the campus as well as surrounding grounds and parking areas adjacent to these buildings, and vehicles owned or leased by Peirce College.